A new client recently came to see me.

 He was now in the process of selling his home and then purchasing a new home and was planning to use the same structure as he had previously used – that is buying his new home in a trust.

-He was prepared to accept that the loss of the ability to claim the main residence exemption for Capital Gains Tax as a trade off, given his potential litigation risk.
+He was prepared to accept that the loss of the ability to claim the main residence exemption for Capital Gains Tax was a trade-off, given his potential litigation risk.

-The benefit for using alternate structures for your home ownership is that you retain the capital gains tax exemption and the land tax exemption which, for this, client was significant especially when asset protection is part of the alternative structure.
+The benefit of using alternate structures for your homeownership is that you retain the capital gains tax exemption and the land tax exemption which, for this, the client was significant especially when asset protection is part of the alternative structure.

 Had the client executed appropriate documentation when the property was purchased in the trust the main residence exemption would have still been available.

 - Also read:Heat comes out of the housing market as values across Melbourne dip and Sydney slows | Corelogic Home Value Index